 A downloadable game for Windows

 NOTICE: Reality Layer Zero is currently in active development.
-The build listed on this page represents the complete, unedited state of the project as of the latest major update.
-Five additional "major" updates are planned.
+The latest build listed on this page (v0.3.2) represents the complete, unedited state of the project as of the most recent major update.
+Four additional "major" updates are planned.

 Reality Layer Zero is a debating RPG and occult mystery thriller.